hoffmanc/resque-wiki/FAQ.md

 No answer.

-## How to work arount "MySQL server has gone away" error ?
+## How to work around "MySQL server has gone away" error ?

 In your `perform` method add the following line: